-In our previous case study we told you the story of UI and UX design for SwiftyBeaver describing the design process in detail and supporting it with the visual variants of different stages.
-Today we want to continue with unveiling logo design process.
+In our previous case study, we told you the story of UI and UX design for SwiftyBeaver describing the design process in detail and supporting it with the visual variants of different stages.
+Today we want to continue unveiling the logo design process.

 Design of a logo for the logging platform uniting the efforts of Swift and Objective-C developers, UX designers, app analytics experts, and product owners.

 As we mentioned in the case study on UI and UX design, SwiftyBeaver is a native Mac application presenting the integrated logging platform for Apple’s Swift programming language.
 It is aiming at developers as its basic target audience.
 The product supports all the devices belonging to the Apple device family.

 The design practice of previous projects accomplished by studio designers, such as Saily App or Passfold, proved that tight interconnection of design solutions on branding and user interface for the same product features higher level of efficiency.
 Both mentioned cases showed that in brand positioning and promotion, using the concept of strong corporate style and applying the elements of branding such as logo, lettering, and illustrations consistently was an effective strategy.
 It is also important to remember that the user interface of an application or a website is not just a sort of static or moving images — it is the field of active interaction.
 Interaction with the product via the interface enhances much higher memorability potential of brand elements as well as general stylistic concepts.
 Following this approach for the SwiftyBeaver project, user interface designer Ludmila Shevchenko and logo designer Arthur Avakyan worked in tight collaboration to get the design solutions that will effectively support each other.